Xinghan/vSphere-machine-learning-extension/docs/install/tkgs.rst

 This section guides you to install Kubeflow on vSphere.

 .. note::
-	In this section, we install Kubeflow 1.8.1 on vSphere.
+	In this section, we install Kubeflow on vSphere 1.6.1.
 Configurations are slightly different for other versions.

 Prerequisites
 =============

-Adhere to the following requirements before deploying Kubeflow on Tanzu Kubernetes Grid Service (TKG) clusters on vSphere.
+Adhere to the following requirements before deploying Kubeflow on vSphere package on Tanzu Kubernetes Grid Service (TKG) clusters.

 For the deployment on TKG clusters, Kubeflow on vSphere is installed on a Tanzu Kubernetes Cluster (TKC).
-So before the deployment, you need to get vSphere and TKC ready.
+So before the deployment of Kubeflow on vSphere, you need to get vSphere and TKC ready.

 - For a greenfield deployment (no vSphere with Tanzu deployed on servers yet), you need to deploy vSphere with Tanzu first.
 Please refer to VMware official document `vSphere with Tanzu Configuration and Management <https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-152BE7D2-E227-4DAA-B527-557B564D9718.html>`__.

 - If you're running vSphere 7.x, to provision TKC, see `Workflow for Provisioning Tanzu Kubernetes Clusters Using the TKGS v1alpha2 API <https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-3040E41B-8A54-4D23-8796-A123E7CAE3BA.html>`__.
 - If you're running vSphere 8.x, to provision TKC, see `Workflow for Provisioning TKG 2 Clusters on Supervisor Using Kubectl <https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-with-tanzu-tkg/GUID-918803BD-123E-43A5-9843-250F3E20E6F2.html>`__.

 - To use GPU resources on Kubeflow on vSphere, setup vGPU Tanzu Kubernetes Grid (TKG) by following `Deploy AI/ML Workloads on Tanzu Kubernetes Clusters <https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-2B4CAE86-BAF4-4411-ABB1-D5F2E9EF0A3D.html>`__.

 - To connect to the cluster from your client host, see `Connect to a Tanzu Kubernetes Cluster as a vCenter Single Sign-On User <https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-AA3CA6DC-D4EE-47C3-94D9-53D680E43B60.html>`__.

 - Install ``kapp-controller`` on the cluster.
 The Carvel package manager ``kapp-controller`` is preinstalled in latest TKG releases.
-Run command ``kubectl get pod -A | grep kapp-controller`` to double check if kapp-controller is running correctly in your environment.
-You should see a pod whose name starts with "kapp-controller".
+Run command ``kubectl get pod -A | grep kapp-controller`` to double check if kapp-controller is running in your environment.
+(You should see a pod whose name starts with "kapp-controller".)
 Otherwise, if you do not have kapp-controller running in your environment, `install one release version <https://github.com/carvel-dev/kapp-controller/releases>`__ (see below for further details).

 - Install ``kctrl``, a kapp-controller's native CLI on your client host.
-It is used to install te Carvel Package of Kubeflow on vSphere.
+It is used to install  Kubeflow on vSphere Carvel Package.
 See `Installing kapp-controller CLI: kctrl <https://carvel.dev/kapp-controller/docs/v0.40.0/install/#installing-kapp-controller-cli-kctrl>`__.

 Minimally required resources for TKG cluster to install Kubeflow
 ================================================================

-To install Kubeflow on vSphere, the TKG cluster must meet the following minimum requirements:
+To install Kubeflow, the TKG cluster must meet the following minimum requirements:

-- Kubernetes version 1.21, 1.22, 1.23, 1.24, 1.25, or 1.26.
+- Kubernetes version 1.21, 1.22, 1.23, 1.24 or 1.25
 - At least one worker node satisfies below minimum resources requirements:
     - 4 CPU
     - 16GB memory